Petition to Revoke Article 50

 the Northern Ireland Assmebly's Research and Information Service (RaISe).
 There is a reading list, a calendar of upcoming Brexit related events and Brexit Research Publications.
 The Brexit Hubs and Blogs page is especially useful as it includes valuable academic and business resources that might otherwise be missed.

-Second Reading is the blog of the the House of Commons Library, which is an independent research and information service
+THe House of Commons Library is an independent research and information service

 publishing research and analysis on topical issues and legislation.
 Not surprisingly, Brexit is one of the topics covered.
 You can sign up by topic to receive eamil alerts every time new research is published.